Pylons/pyramid_debugtoolbar/docs/index.rst

   The debugtoolbar will use Pyramid's default :meth:`pyramid.config.Configurator.include` mechanism to extend the toolbar's internal Pyramid application with custom logic.
-This is a good spot to affect static assets used by the toolbar, or add custom urls.
+This is a good spot to add custom panels, affect static assets used by the toolbar, or add custom urls.

 Useful settings for debugging panels/debugtoolbar
 `````````````````````````````````````````````````